orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 </tr>
 </table>

-More generally speaking, since the original Neo4j _Label_ is stored inside the property _Neo4jLabelList_, to query imported nodes (verticies) using their original Neo4j _Label_, you can use queries like the following:
+More generally speaking, since the original Neo4j _Label_ is stored inside the property _Neo4jLabelList_, to query imported nodes (vertices) using their original Neo4j _Label_, you can use queries like the following:

 <table>
 <tr>